BS EN 14476 Certified Virucidal Cleaning Products

 Salvesan - The BEST biocide available.
 The most effective biocide known, occurs naturally in the human body, and kills a wide range of bacteria and viruses.
 BS EN 1276, BS EN 14476 among others.

-Sterile 450ml Hand Sanitiser.
-Total alcohol content 73%.
+Sterile Alcohol Hand Sanitiser has an alcohol content 73%.
 Our hand sanitiser is manufactured to the highest standards possible and is also certified via our reputable manufacturer Selden.
+Approved to both BS EN 1500 and BS EN 1276.

 Sterile 5ltr Hand Sanitiser.
 Total alcohol content 73%.
 Our 5ltr hand sanitiser is manufactured to the highest standards possible and is also certified via our reputable manufacturer Selden.